Matilde90/play_ultrasonic_sensor_pi/README.md

-# Playing the ultrasonic sensor sound
+# Sound of distance - using ultrasonic sensor

 ## Summary